Golden Gate Bridge: Opening festivities, and 50th and 75th anniversaries

-More than 7,500 donors responded, personalizing their brick with inscriptions and tributes.

-Unfortunately, 25 years later, for the upcoming 75th of the Golden Gate Bridge, the need for a DDA compliant area, as the slope was too steep, implied remodeling the whole promenade.
-Doing so, and contractors being unable to properly take bricks out one by one, the brick promenade was demolished and the contributors were unable to get their bricks back.

-However, to honor and respect their contributions, all the donors' names and the inscriptions they had chosen for their bricks have been preserved and written on panels.

-The panels are located inside the "Equator Coffees", on its rounded walls.
-The names and inscriptions are listed in the alphabetical order, to make them easier to read and find.

-This website has been keeping a maps view of the original brick promenade and the database of all donors' names and inscriptions, to help find and locate them on the original layout.
-As of October 2022, the website is currently down.

 Structural specifications

 Until 1964, the Golden Gate Bridge had the longest suspension bridge main span in the world, at 4,200 ft.
-Since 1964 its main span length has been surpassed by seventeen bridges; it now has the second-longest main span in the Americas, after the Verrazzano-Narrows Bridge in New York City.
+Since 1964 its main span length has been surpassed by twenty bridges; it now has the second-longest main span in the Americas, after the Verrazzano-Narrows Bridge in New York City.
 The total length of the Golden Gate Bridge from abutment to abutment is 8,981 ft.

 The Golden Gate Bridge's clearance above high water averages 220 ft while its towers, at 746 ft above the water, were the world's tallest on a suspension bridge until 1993 when it was surpassed by the Mezcala Bridge, in Mexico.

 The weight of the roadway is hung from 250 pairs of vertical suspender ropes, which are attached to two main cables.
 The main cables pass over the two main towers and are fixed in concrete at each end.
 Each cable is made of 27,572 strands of wire.
 The total length of galvanized steel wire used to fabricate both main cables is estimated to be 80,000 mi.
 Each of the bridge's two towers has approximately 600,000 rivets.

 In the 1960s, when the Bay Area Rapid Transit system (BART) was being planned, the engineering community had conflicting opinions about the feasibility of running train tracks north to Marin County over the bridge.
 In June 1961, consultants hired by BART completed a study that determined the bridge's suspension section was capable of supporting service on a new lower deck.
 In July 1961, one of the bridge's consulting engineers, Clifford Paine, disagreed with their conclusion.
 In January 1962, due to more conflicting reports on feasibility, the bridge's board of directors appointed an engineering review board to analyze all the reports.
 The review board's report, released in April 1962, concluded that running BART on the bridge was not advisable.